 As per legislative requirements, once the draft budget is tabled in Council, it must be made available for the public to comment on.
-The public participation process will be undertaken in line with the prescripts of the MFMA, Municipal Systems Act, and other applicable legislation.
-The program is managed in conjunction with the Office of the Speaker.
-The tabling of the draft budget in March 2017 will mark the commencement of community participation, encourage discussion with all stakeholders and provide an opportunity for feedback.
-The public participation process will take place throughout in month of April 2017 with the support of the City's regional structures.
-The IDP, the Budget and all tariff related policies will form a package of document for consultation.

-The outcome of the public participation process on the draft budget and proposed tariffs will considered and refine the draft budget for Council's approval in May 2017.
+MFMA guides the public participation process in the City.
+The tabling of the draft budget in March 2017 marked the commencement of community participation, encouraged discussion with all stakeholders and provided an opportunity for feedback.
+The public participation process took place throughout April 2017.
+The outcome of the public participation process on the draft budget and proposed tariffs will be submitted in a separate report for Council's approval.